 Acquiring these skills are the first step to becoming a data analyst.
 Here are a few routes you can take to get them that are flexible enough to fit in around your life.

 Professional certificate: Entry-level professional certificate programs usually require no previous experience in the field.
-They can teach you basic skills like SQL or statistics to get your foot in the door.
-Many certificate programs should give you the chance to create hands-on projects and provide real-time feedback on your work.
+They can teach you basic skills like SQL or statistics while giving you the chance to create projects for your portfolio and provide real-time feedback on your work.
 Several professional certificate programs on Coursera do just that.